JRWynneIII/Monte-Carlo-Pi--Cuda-OpenACC-/README.md

 module load PrgEnv-pgi
 module load cudatoolkit
 ```
-Before you can submit any of these examples, you need to edit the submit script (`titan.pbs`) and change to teh appropriate project ID.
+Before you can submit any of these examples, you need to edit the submit script (titan.pbs) and change <PROJID> to teh appropriate project ID.

 To compile and submit:

-For the serial version: `make serial`
+* For the serial version: `make serial`
-For the CUDA version: `make cuda`
+* For the CUDA version: `make cuda`
-For the OpenACC version: `make openacc`
+* For the OpenACC version: `make openacc`
-For the Thrust version: `make thrust`
+* For the Thrust version: `make thrust`

 The output should look something like:

 ```